The three country modules to be held in Paris, Berlin and Rome will offer practical relevance and state-of-the-art curriculum design including

 discussion, group work and reflection.

-The programme consists of three pillars each of which be assigned one day of training in each capital.
+The programme consists of three pillars, each of which to be assigned one day of training in each capital.

 Day 1: Machineries of government: policy formulation and delivery (GOV)

 This module is dedicated to introducing key actors, processes and institutions of policy making and political management in the political systems at hand.
 Sensitivity towards the models and cultures of different national public administrations in Europe will help participants to better understand how to move forward within the European multi-level governance architecture and create effective cross-border ties at policy and operational levels.
 The module will introduce participants to:

 - the machineries of government in Germany, France, Italy, and the United Kingdom respectively regarding national administrations, institutions and actors, and the respective ‚corridors of power‘